 - The higher cost is involved as compared to internal sales.

 - The coverage of clients is limited due to time limitations and geographical limitations.

 - It is difficult to get the customers to meet these days.

-- Nowadays companies tend to advertise their products and services through online platforms and the need for outside sales is reduced.
+- Nowadays, companies tend to advertise their products and services through online platforms, and the need for outside sales is reduced.

 A company shall plan outside sales after carrying out research and understanding the specific needs of the potential customers.
 In this, the representatives have better opportunities for pitching the customers about the company’s products and services.

-This has been a guide to what are Outside Sales and its definition.
+This article has been a guide to what are Outside Sales and its definition.
 Here we discuss what does outside sales representatives do along with components and differences.
 You can learn more about financing from the following articles –